filswan/go-swan-client/README.md

 ## Create A Task
 :bell: The input dir and out dir should only be absolute one.

-This step is necessary for both public and private tasks.
+:bell: This step is necessary for both public and private tasks.
 You can choose one of the following 3 options.

 ### Option:one: Private Task
 - **Conditions:** [sender].public_deal=false, see [Configuration](#Configuration)